chimenedaleu/Diur_Cy/README.md

 TheThe script analysis_netcdf_data.py is used to analysed the Netcdf files.
 The data are then saved to be used in the files script_figure1_2_3_7_8.py,  script_figure5_6_10.py, script_figure4_9.py, memory_function.py.

 The Netcdf files are very heavy to be loaded here.
-There are available on directory:
+There are available on directory "/gws/nopw/j04/paracon_rdg/users/cdaleu" and are available to share

 Data for the control simulation have the subscript "_ctrl" or "_CTRL" Data for the weakly forced simulations have the subcript "_mhalf" of "_MHALF"